bjornmeansbear/sentence-a-day/README.md

 20140413 Froebel's gifts for designers.
 20140414 What good have I done today?
 20140415 A responsible designer.
 A socially responsible designer.
 An environmentally responsible designer.
+20190416 How does one actually do this all?
+What is a responsible designer???
+20190417 why can't I just go to sleep.